Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 Stan Bharti and the current CEO Scott Moore came on the board after F&M’s private placement in Dacha.
 These two men decided there was more potential changing Dacha from an investment holding company to a REE holding company.
 Look at all the warrants and options they have, both these men are in it to win it.

-Here’s a profile article on Stan.
+Here’s a profile article on Stan (broken link).
 Like most articles, it’s all positive stuff, but it’s something to keep in mind.

 One thing to be concerned about is that because Stan is on the board of so many companies and has a strong position in the company, there are related party transactions to know about.
 Dacha provided a loan back to F&M but from the wording in the filings, it looks as if Dacha doesn’t mind not being repaid.